nolan-gutierrez/Java-Grading-Scripts/README.md

 the rest of the Java files into the same directory.
 I then recommend having notepad ++ as your default editor because it has macro commands which you can make use of.
 Next move all of your directories to the appropiate folder for the coding assignment you are grading.
-If you have a default editor chosen for you java files, now execute the following in your bash shell:
+Now execute the following in your bash shell:

 ```
 sh openAll.sh